colinlienard/sv-router/docs/guide/code-based/routing-concepts.md

 ## Catch-All Routes

-If you want to match any route that hasn't been matched by other routes, you can define a catch-all route using the `*` wildcard.
+To handle any unmatched routes, define a catch-all route using the `*` wildcard:

 ```ts [router.ts]
 '*': NotFound,
 ```

-You can define an optional name that you will then be able to access in your component using `route.params` similarly to dynamic routes.
+You can assign an optional name to this wildcard, which you can then access via `route.params` similar to dynamic routes:

 ```ts [router.ts]
 '*notfound': NotFound,